Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    Based on our experience we present
-   these two as separate profiles to
+   these two separately.
-   handle the two workflows.
    We made this decision as it will
    reduce a lot of overhead in the
    information that needs to be signalled
    compared to having both profiles
    combined into one, as was the case
    in a prior version of this draft.

-   We further motivate this best practice presented
+   We further motivate the specification
    in this document supporting using
-   HTTP [[!RFC2626]]  and [[!ISOBMFF]] a bit more.
+   HTTP 1.1 [[!RFC7235]]  and [[!ISOBMFF]] a bit more.
    We believe that Smooth streaming [=MS-SSTR=]
    and HLS [[RFC8216]] have shown that HTTP usage
    can survive the Internet ecosystem for